Hellowlol/bw_plex/README.md

   --help                 Show this message and exit.

 Commands:
-  create_hash_table_from_themes  Create a hashtable from the themes. find_theme_youtube             Iterate over all your shows and downloads
-                                 the...
-  fix_shitty_theme               Set the correct fingerprint of the show in... match                          Manual match for a file. process                        Manual process some/all eps. set_manual_theme_time          Set a manual start and end time for a theme. watch                          Start watching the server for stuff to do.
+  add_theme_to_hashtable  Create a hashtable from the themes. check_db                Do a manual check of the db. ffmpeg_process          Simple manual test for ffmpeg_process with... find_theme              Iterate over all your shows and downloads the... fix_shitty_theme        Set the correct fingerprint of the show in... match                   Manual match for a file. process                 Manual process some/all eps. set_manual_theme_time   Set a manual start and end time for a theme. watch                   Start watching the server for stuff to do.

 ```

 The most common will be: